kube-vip/kube-vip/docs/metrics.md

 kube-vip exposes Prometheus metrics from every kube-vip process.
 The metrics endpoint is enabled by default at `:2112/metrics` and can be configured with the `--prometheusHTTPServer` flag, the `prometheusHTTPServer` configuration field, or the `prometheus_server` environment variable.
-Set the address to an empty string to disable the endpoint.
+The flag defaults to `:2112`; configuration-file and environment values override it only when they are non-empty.

 Scrape each kube-vip pod or node-local process separately.
 Most gauges describe the state managed by that process, while counters and histograms describe work